 Introduction

-Experts from around the South West region working in a variety of settings, including the Bristol Children's hospital and the regional trauma centre, Southmead Hospital, will be offering teaching based on the latest local and national guidance for a wide range of emergency presentations.
+Experts from around the South West region working in a variety of settings, including the Bristol Children's Hospital and the regional trauma centre, Southmead Hospital, will be offering teaching based on the latest local and national guidance for a wide range of emergency presentations.
 The core themes of the Royal College of Nursing 'Emergency Competency Framework (2017)' will guide the content delivery of this course.

 On successful completion of this level 7 (Masters level) module, you will be able to: